har5hit/SyncNote/README.md

-# angular4_demo
+# SyncNote
-Basic angular 4 components
+Made using angular 4 and firebase.

 Try it at: http://har5hit.github.io/angular4_demo/